SomeoneElseOSM/Notes01/README.md

 Specifies the symbol to use when creating Garmin waypoints.

 ### -bbox=-2.123,52.809,-0.331,53.521
-The bounding box to check notes against, in normal OSM format (west, south, east, north).
+The bounding box to check notes and fixmes against, in normal OSM format (west, south, east, north).